JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

     Mathematically, in a system defined on an undirected graph there is no difference between edge $(1,2)$ and edge $(2,1)$, because the edge has no direction.
 However, from an implementation point of view we always need to have some kind of ordering.
-For undirected graphs, the edges are allways defined from `src -> dst`  where `src < dst` (This convention matches the behavior of the `edges` iterator from `Graphs.jl`).
+For undirected graphs, the edges are allways defined from `src -> dst`  where `src < dst` (this convention matches the behavior of the `edges` iterator from `Graphs.jl`).
-    I.e. the undirectional edge between nodes 1 and 2 will be always referenced as `1 -> 2`, never `2 -> 1`.
+    Specifically, the undirectional edge between nodes 1 and 2 always be referenced as `1 -> 2`, never `2 -> 1`.
-    The **source** and **destination** naming is related to this notion of directionality, it is not related to the actuall flows, i.e. a system might exists where there is a net flow from destination to source.
+    The **source** and **destination** naming is related to this notion of directionality, rather than to the actual flows, i.e. a system might exist where there is a net flow from destination to source.

 The full edge model equations are:
 ```math